root-kawaii/hackingBellFood/README.md

   - How many different positions are there in the company ( producers of food, delivering, ... )
   - How to use their data and if we should

+## App
+### Ideas to implement
+- Statistics (for single employee, factory, global avarage)
+- Challenges proposed by Bell to employees
+- Activities logged (by confirming a choice taken)
+- Alert for new challenges, new points earned or new activities required to log